tyleretters/lordsofthepit.com/_posts/2022-11-15-fall-brawl-5-report.md

 This year, I played a fairly stock OS94 URb Atog list, but I added three Portents.
 Portent, I reasoned, was better than Chain Lightning or Incinerate because most of the other cards in my deck were more powerful than Chain Lightning or Incinerate, and Portent helped me dig to them.
 The Portents were good all day.
 If I played this deck again I’d add a fourth and drop a land (I already played a couple extra compared to other Atog decks).

-The only other change I made to the main deck was suggested by Archdeckbuilder Finney at the last minute, who was aghast to learn I had not planned to play Mana Crypt.
+The only other change I made to the main deck was suggested by Archdeckbuilder Alan Finney at the last minute, who was aghast to learn I had not planned to play Mana Crypt.
 I was concerned about the damage I’d take from it, especially against aggro decks, which I expected a lot of.
 But the sweet promise of an easy turn-one Serendib made me cut my Emerald for it.
 I never got the T1 Serendib off Mana Crypt, but I did use it for a T1 Timetwister on a mull to five, which ended up winning me the game.
 I added three Ice Age cards to my sideboard: two Mystic Remoras, which are great against creature-light decks; and one Dance of the Dead, for Reanimator.

 ![Liches get stitches](/assets/images/fallbrawl5/lichpin.jpg)